melbinjp/Automated_videogen/README.md

 ## Introduction

-Video Generation Automation is a project that leverages advanced programs and algorithms to create videos from textual descriptions.
+Automated_videogen is a project that leverages advanced programs and algorithms to create videos from textual descriptions.
 It incorporates various technologies, including natural language processing, image processing, and audio synthesis.
 With this tool, you can quickly generate videos for educational, promotional, or informative purposes.

 ## Prerequisites